Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-The $\bm{w}^*, b^*$ that maximizes $1/ \| \bm{w}^* \|$ is equal to the $\bm{w}^*, b^*$ that minimizes $\| \bm{w}^* \|^2$.
-From now on, $\bm{w}^*, b^*$ is again denoted as $\bm{w}, b$, and the following can be said.
+$\bm{w}^*, b^*$ that maximize $1/ \| \bm{w}^* \|$ are equivalent to $\bm{w}^*, b^*$ that minimize $\| \bm{w}^* \|^2$.
+From now on, we will denote $\bm{w}^*, b^*$ as $\bm{w}, b$ again, and the following can be stated.

 \begin{align*}